Varicose Veins After Pregnancy – Will They Go Away and How to Treat Them

 - You may experience itching on these veins.

-How to Treat Varicose Veins After Delivery
+How to Treat Varicose Veins After Delivery?

-1. Keep your legs and feet elevated.
+1. Keep your legs and feet elevated

 Make sure that every time you sit, you keep your legs and feet elevated.
 You may use a stool while sitting, and pillows while lying down, to elevate your legs and feet.
 Also, as far as possible, refrain from standing for long durations.

-2. Exercise for better blood circulation.
+2. Exercise for better blood circulation

 Your condition can improve if there is proper blood circulation.
-Therefore, it will be a good idea to take out some time for exercising, as it will improve your blood circulation, and thus reduce the symptoms of varicose veins.
+Therefore, it will be a good idea to take out some time for exercising, as it will improve your blood circulation and thus reduce the symptoms of varicose veins.

-4. Wear support hose.
+4. Wear support hose

-Effective Home Remedies
+Effective Home Remedies for Postpartum Varicose Veins

 Some home remedial measures may prove to be effective in treating this condition, such as:

-- Honey is a great remedy to relieve the pain and puffiness.
+- Honey is a great remedy to relieve pain and puffiness.
 You may apply a thin layer of honey, cover it with polythene for some time and wash.

 - You may use chamomile-infused bandages to wrap the affected area to reduce the symptoms.